MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_CI_OLED_Display/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an OLED Display interfaced with WBZ451 Curiosity Board using Serial Pheripheral Interface (SPI) protocol.
-WBZ451 Curiosity board receives data from [Multisensor](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK) application through Zigbeee-Combined Interface(CI) and sends the received data to OLED Display via SPI.
+This application demonstrates the integration of the OLED Display and Zigbee (Combined Interface) stack on the PIC32CxBZ2/WBZ451 device.
+The temperature and humidity measurements from the [Zigbee Multisensor](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK) device are displayed on the OLED C click.

 ![](docs/0_Hardware_Setup.png)